-- Oversee the development of the Risk and Compliance Framework to ensure that they are appropriate to the business and that risks are identified, managed and controlled.
-This includes overseeing the formulation of the high level risk management strategy to support the overall business strategy, and of an appropriate compliance universe and monitoring plans; - Recommend to the Boards, risk appetites and monitor them on a regular basis.
-Consider and monitor, remedial actions where the business is outside of risk appetite; - Review and recommend to the Boards, risk policies covering each material risk faced by the Companies; - Support the embedding and maintenance of an open culture in relation to the management of risk across the Companies; - Oversee the periodic review of the format, content and frequency of risk information; - Review MI and challenge any conduct issues in relation to VCSL's Sales channels including Appointed Representatives and the employed sales channels across the business; and - Receive, review and challenge summary reports from the Outsourcing Committee, Policy Committee, Product Governance Committees and Conduct Risk Committees to support the Risk Committee in fulfilling its duties in relation to outsourcing, policy setting and attestation, product approval and conduct risk management and treating customers fairly.
+- Oversee the development of the ERMF and Compliance Framework to ensure that they are appropriate to the business and that risks are identified, managed and controlled.
+This includes overseeing the formulation of the high level risk management strategy to support the overall business strategy, and of an appropriate compliance universe and monitoring plans; - Recommend to the Boards, risk appetites, and monitor them on a regular basis.
+Consider and monitor, remedial actions where the business is outside of risk appetite; - Review and recommend to the Boards, risk policies covering each material risk faced by the Companies; - Support the embedding and maintenance of an open culture in relation to the management of risk across the Companies; - Oversee the periodic review of the format, content and frequency of risk information; - Review MI and challenge any conduct issues in relation to VCSL's Sales channels including Appointed Representatives and the employed sales channels across the business; - Receive, review and challenge summary reports from the Unit-linked Committee, Outsourcing Committee, Policy Committee, Product Governance Committees and Conduct Risk Committees to support the Risk Committee in fulfilling its duties in relation to outsourcing, policy setting and attestation, product approval and conduct risk management and treating customers fairly; and - Oversee the management of the Companies' sustainability risks, including the management of risks from climate change, with a particular focus on climate related financial risks.